Democratic Party (South Korea, 2015): Opposition (2022–2025)

 During the primary, many people critical of representative Lee Jae-myung were eliminated, creating controversy.
 During this process, key party officials who were not nominated left the party.
 Among them were key figures such as the former floor leader and vice-chairman of the National Assembly.
 They left the party and joined the New Future Party, led by former leader Lee Nak-yeon, or the People Power Party.
 On 27 April 2025, Lee Jae-myung was nominated as the Democratic Party's candidate for South Korea's snap presidential election on 3 June 2025, following President Yoon Suk Yeol's impeachment and Lee's 9 April resignation as party chair.
 Leading in the polls, Lee vowed to restore democracy, boost defense, and strengthen the economy, despite facing ongoing legal challenges.

-Government (2025 – present)
+Government (2025–present)

 After Lee's resignation, Moon Jae-in loyalist Park Chan-dae assumed the acting chairmanship of the Party.
 Over a month later, Lee won the presidency of South Korea, leading a unified government with the Democratic Party's legislative majority.
 On 13 June, Park resigned and handed over the acting chairmanship of the party to Lee loyalist Kim Byung-kee in order to run for the full chairmanship.
 A month later the party faced an internal divide surrounding Lee's nomination for Minister for Gender Equality of Kang Sun-woo, causing her withdrawal.
 On 2 August 2025, Jung Chung-rae, a Lee loyalist and anti-conservative hardliner, won the full chairmanship of the Democratic Party, beating Park.

+Both the Democratic Party and the People Power Party (PPP) are embroiled in a political scandal involving allegations of receiving illegal political funds and donations from the Unification Church (sometimes informally called Moonies).

+On 30 December 2025, Kim Byung-kee resigned from his position as the floor leader of the Democratic Party amid a series of allegations involving him and his family, such as the allegation of preferential treatment, using free accommodation provided by Korean Air in the past and other misconduct involving his family.
+In the wake of Kim's resignation, Moon Jin-seok, who is closely tied to Jung Chung-rae, was appointed as acting floor leader until the leadership by-election on 11 January.

+On 11 January 2026, the party elected Han Byung-do as the new floor leader for the remainder of Kim Byung-kee's term, which was supposed to end in June.
+At the same time, they elected Kang Deuk-gu, Lee Sung-yoon and Moon Jeong-bog as the party's new Supreme Council members.

+The party made strong gains in the 2026 local elections, including in Busan, but failed to make a breakthrough in Seoul.

+Following the local elections, the party began preparations for its national convention.
+Competing for the party chairmanship are Kim Min-seok, who emphasizes cooperation with President Lee Jae-myung, and the incumbent Jung Chung-rae, who advocates for a clear-cut reformist stance.